Find Affordable College Courses

 Coeur d'Alene, ID

-North Idaho College did quite well in this year’s ranking of the most popular places for physical sciences students to get a associate degree.
-It came in at #10 on the list.
-Located in the small city of Coeur d'Alene, NIC is a public college with a small student population.
+North Idaho College landed the #10 spot in the 2023 rankings for the most popular associate degree physical sciences programs.
+Located in the city of Coeur d'Alene, NIC is a public school with a small student population.

 Best Physical Sciences Colleges by State